Click Here for the Infopet home page

 What foods should dogs only eat in moderation?

-It's safer not to give dogs diets based on red meat, including beef and pork, all the time.
-There is some evidence that dogs that eat a lot of red meat are more likely to suffer from cancer.
+Likewise, continually feeding dogs on salted meat does not do them any good, though the occasional scrap of bacon is unlikely to do harm.
 Dogs with heart trouble are often prescribed low sodium diets.
 There is some debate as to how effective this is, but it's certainly best to avoid giving anything high in salt to a dog with heart problems, and best not to add salt to dog recipes, even for healthy dogs.
 Dogs with kidney trouble may benefit from diets low in phosphorous, though the calcium-phosphous ratio may be important rather than actual levels of phosphorous.
 Diabetic dogs should not be fed high levels of fat and simple carbohydrates - which are found in some commercial dog treats.
 You need to check with your vet which dried complete foods are safe for diabetic dogs.

 Dog treats may have a high fat content and a lot of colouring - check the ingredients.
-They are not designed for more than occasional use, so if you use titbits a lot, for example, for training, try replacing treats with dry complete food, which are also cheaper!
-Or make your own treats, if you have the time - dog nutrition books provide treat recipes.
+They are not designed for more than occasional use, so if you use titbits a lot, for example, for training, try replacing treats with dry complete food.
+You can also make your own treats, if you have the time - dog nutrition books provide treat recipes.

 Should home-prepared dog food be raw or cooked?